All Episodes

 I don't understand how a caucus state votes.

-It could be that Trump loses really badly, because the people who support Trump are not the kind of people who know all the ins and outs of what you have to do to go and stand in somebody's living room during a caucus.
+It could be that Trump loses really badly because the people who support Trump are not the kind of people who know all the ins and outs of what you have to do to go and stand in somebody's living room during a caucus.

-Uh that's what happened to Howard Dean.
+That's what happened to Howard Dean.

 They didn't understand that.